 - Bring together men’s health organisations, and others which share their objectives, in a new global network.

-GAMH’s work is managed by Peter Baker.
+GAMH’s work is managed by its Director, Peter Baker.

 GAMH has adopted an ethical policy that governs its relationships with partner organisations, funders and other stakeholders.

 GAMH welcomes the support of organisations and individuals that agree with our values and goals.
 Information about membership is available here.

 GAMH constitution is available here.
 Its UK charity registration number is: 1183428.